vsnthdev/raycast-delete-screenshots/README.md

 > Tweet to <a target="_blank" rel="noopener" href="https://vas.cx/twitter">@vsnthdev</a>, I'd love to know your opinion & feedback on this project 🤩

+## 🛠️ Configuration

+If you store your screenshots in a different directory other than your downloads folder (`~/Downloads`), then you can [click here](assets/settings.png) to see how to configure it to look for screenshots in a different folder.

 ## 💡 Why did I build this?

 I work with AI a lot while vibe coding for my work projects, where I constantly take hundreds of screenshots to show AI how things look.
 It quickly became hard to always pick the right screenshot when I had lots of them that looked similar.
 So, frequent cleanup of screenshots was required, but there were too many steps involved in deleting screenshots.
 I built this Raycast plugin to delete all screenshots in a single go, super fast 👌